REDSSA

 Stuart Rennie

-Stuart Rennie is an Associate Professor in Social Medicine at the University of North Carolina (UNC) at Chapel Hill (USA), Core Faculty at the UNC Bioethics Center and Extraordinary Professor in Medicine at Stellenbosch University.
+Stuart Rennie is a Professor in Social Medicine at the University of North Carolina (UNC) at Chapel Hill (USA), Core Faculty at the UNC Bioethics Center and Extraordinary Professor in Medicine at Stellenbosch University.
 He obtained his Masters in Anthropology and PhD in philosophy from Leuven University (Belgium).
 A member of the HIV Prevention Trials Network (HPTN) Ethics Working Group, he is currently an investigator in projects on the ethics of HIV research with pregnant adolescents, decision-making in HIV cure trials, and the use of HIV DNA for public health surveillance.
 Professor Rennie’s current teaching and research interests focus on research ethics, public health ethics and medical ethics in developing countries, primarily in sub-Saharan Africa.
-Professor Rennie serves as co-Principal Investigator for the REDSSA project.
+Professor Rennie serves as co-PI for the REDSSA project.

 Vice-Chair: Keymanthri Moodley